 Memcached performance monitoring metrics:

-Total number of bytes read by the server from network.
+"bytes_read" metric counts and records the total number of bytes read by the server from network.

 Limit maximum bytes

 The total number of bytes the server is permitted to use for storage is recorded using the metric "limit_maxbytes".

 - Site24x7 Memcached plugin uses "python-memcache" module to get the performance metrics of Memcached server